WELCOME TO AGING IN PLACE

 Need a Friend?

-Free Medical Equipment, Call-in Program, Home Safety
+Free Medical Equipment, Call-in Program

-Cumberland Fire Department has a number of free programs to help residents keep safe.
+Cumberland Fire Department and AIPCumberland have a number of free programs to help residents keep safe.
 Medical Equipment: The department has a wide variety of durable medical equipment on loan free to Cumberland residents.
-Call-in: Residents can call the Fire Department every morning.
-If there’s no call, firefighters will do a safety check.
-Home Safety: Members of the department will do a free safety inspection of your home and give tips on how to stay safe at home.
+Click HERE to see a list of available equipment.
 Call 207-829-5421 or email email@example.com